programmfabrik/easydb-documentation/content/sysadmin/installation/redhat.en.md

 podman login --username=$KONTONAME --authfile=/root/.containers/auth.json docker.easydb.de
 ```

 The above command will request you to enter your password.
 Do not forget to replace `kunde1234`.
-The following commands will then be authorized:
+The following commands will then be authorized.
+Please continue with them:

 ```bash
 podman pull --authfile=/root/.containers/auth.json docker.easydb.de/pf/server-$SOLUTION